jaredthompson5/jaredt/README.md

 ###### Jared Thompson

-## Welcome to my personal webpage dedicated to everything from data projects to random hobbies and passions.
+## Welcome to my personal page dedicated to everything from data projects to random hobbies and passions.
 ## This site is inteded to be a building block for me to gain experience and share insights from my journey in data.

 ##### About ME